AdelleKing/Tribe/README.md

 ![Navigation bar](assets/images/screenshots/navbar.png)

 ### *African Print Design:*
-* This print was intergral to ensure there was a recognisable cultural element within the site - this is used as a border around activities.
+* This print was integral to ensure there was a recognisable cultural element within the site - this is used as a border around activities.
 ![African Print Design](assets/images/african-print.webp)